 The participle of regular verbs is formed with the prefix ge- and the suffix –t added to the stem of the verb.
-Irregular verbs form their past participles in unpredictable ways and they can be found in the irregular verb list of any German dictionary.
+Irregular verbs form their past participles in unpredictable ways, and they can be found in the irregular verb list of any German dictionary.

-Whilst having taught the German language in London for many years, I have noted the difficulty many speakers face when choosing the right auxiliary verb: German forms the Perfect with the help of two auxiliary verbs, sein (to be) or haben (to have).
+Whilst having taught the German language in London for many years, I have noted the difficulty many speakers face when choosing the correct auxiliary verb: German forms the Perfect with the help of two auxiliary verbs, sein (to be) or haben (to have).
 The majority of verbs use haben.
 If the verb conveys movement from A to B or a change of state, then we use sein to form the perfect.
 That also applies to the verbs sein, bleiben and werden.

 If you remember to use sein with verbs that convey a change of position or condition plus the three verbs above, then you know how to form the perfect for about 99% of all German verbs.